Party City, amid rising prices, seeks bankruptcy protection

 The chain is planning an expedited restructuring that it said would substantially lower its debt and free up cash.

-The company has secured a commitment from the Ad Hoc Group for $150 million in debtor-in-possession financing.
+The company has secured a commitment for $150 million in debtor-in-possession financing.
 It said the financing, which is subject to court approval, would provide ample cash to continue operations.

 Shares rose more than 10% before the market opened Wednesday.